berndfo/ramdisk/README.md

 The RAM disk can be mounted as a Linux file system in user space (FUSE), needing no elevated privileges.
 Files can be created, read and written, but are not persisted to durable storage.
 Sufficient current must be flowing all the time.

+The Go process creating the RAM disk has direct in-process access to file data, represented by a byte slice.

 ## how to mount

 Mounting a RAM disk is very simple.
 Just prepare the mount point (here: `/mnt/myramdisk`)